jarrodmillman/bids-oap/README.md

 ## Eligibility

-- Any BIDS post-doc, academic staff, or currently enrolled graduate student who has had an open access article, chapter, or scholarly book accepted for publication, and does not have other sources of funds to pay author processing charges.
+- Any BIDS junior fellow or staff who has an open access article, chapter, or scholarly book accepted for publication, and does not have other sources of funds to pay author processing charges.
 - Article, chapter, or scholarly book must pertain to BIDS mission.

 ## Restrictions